Aveer had spent the last two days pretending Aarav didn't exist.

-And maybe I'd started believing it myself.
+And maybe he had started believing it himself.

 It was easier that way.